A little more about me, if you want to know…

-I left my jewelry with her shop gal anyway and asked to have the shop owner call me.
+I left my jewelry with her shop gal anyway and waited for the shop owner to call me.
 She didn’t call.
 Embarrassed and disappointed I assumed she hated it.
 I prepared myself to make the phone call of shame, and ask for my jewelry back.
 When I finally spoke with her, she said, “oh, yeah..I love it all, I’ll take it!”

 I knew immediately that this was something I wanted to keep doing. (that shop owner is now one of my closest friends, by the way)

 I worked in student loans at the time, and our segment of the industry was being eliminated.
-My layoff was only a matter of time.
+My layoff was imminent.
 I had no savings, the economy was still crashing from 2008, I had a new baby and a bad relationship – and I was determined to keep going.

 I contacted store after store.

 I learned and stumbled my way through learning how to run a business.